PickNikRobotics/abb_ros2/robot_studio/README.md

 Borrowed from: https://github.com/ros-industrial/abb_libegm/issues/18#issuecomment-473262645

-But with some additional details abotu setting this up.
+But with some additional details about setting up EGM.
+Will try to add to this over time to make it a more comprehensive guide on EGM.

 ## Position Only For Now